sinaforfang/nbim-case/README.md

 - **FX handling** – Only basic QC/SC currency mismatches are flagged.
 No normalization or FX rate comparison is performed as they from my understanding are based on different currencies.
 - **Scope restrictions** – Fields such as shares on loan, restitution, and local tax are not included in the current implementation as they only occur in one df and therefore not causing a direct mismatch.
 - **LLM explanations** – Constrained to short, neutral sentences, but may occasionally produce imprecise wording (e.g., describing a gross difference as net).
+- **Improved AI agent** - The existing AI agent is following a strict and quite simple step by step guide.
+By having more information about the logic behind solving the mismatches it is possible to create a more complex and autonomous AI agent.

+---

 ## Future Enhancements